Popmotion/popmotion/packages/popmotion-pose/docs/api/react/react-config.md

 #### Transition definitions

-A transition definition describes the type of animation Pose should use to move to the value defined in the Pose.
+A transition definition describes the type of animation Pose should use to transition to the value defined in the Pose.

 There are many types, and each has its own specific configuration props available.